shaunak-batra/BasketTradingBO/README.md

 - *Not promising* was defined as a median Sharpe at or below zero across at least 50 pairs.
 All 60 pairs were evaluated and 42 traded.
 The median across those 42 was -0.14; the 18 that never traded have no Sharpe ratio, and counting them as zero gives a median of 0.00 across all 60, still at or below zero: **met**.
+  The criteria did not say how to treat pairs that never trade, so this is an interpretation; counting them as zero puts the median exactly on the boundary, and either reading gives the same verdict.

-The conclusion was therefore fixed before it was observed: **daily cointegration pairs trading on this universe, with these costs, does not produce an edge.** The v3.0 rules did what they were designed to do.
+The criteria were fixed before the run, and either reading of them gives the same verdict: **daily cointegration pairs trading on this universe, with these costs, does not produce an edge.** The v3.0 rules did what they were designed to do.
 They removed directional exposure and released stale positions, but they could not create an edge that the data does not contain.
 Full detail is in [docs/RESULTS_V3.md](docs/RESULTS_V3.md).